juba/explor/README.md

 ## Usage

-For the moment there is little you can do, but you can test the interactive interface for visualizing Multiple Correspondance Analysis from the `FactoMineR` package by using the `imca())` function.
+For the moment there is little you can do, but you can test the interactive interface for visualizing Multiple Correspondance Analysis from the `FactoMineR` package :

 Small example :